Insality/defold-deployer/README.md

 Bundle files will be located at *./dist/bundle/{Version}/*

-If no version finded in `game.project`, it will be *0.0.0* as default
+If no version found in `game.project`, it will be *0.0.0* as default

 Deployer need to run on root of your Defold project